Troubleshoot Outlook add-in activation

 - The plain text body of the message or appointment item opened in the current Outlook inspector:

 If the ItemHasRegularExpressionMatch activation rule specifies Subject or SenderSMTPAddress, or if you use an ItemIs or ItemHasAttachment rule, and you are familiar with or would like to use MAPI, you can use MFCMAPI to verify the value in Table 2 that your rule relies on.

 Table 2.
 Activation rules and corresponding MAPI properties

 After verifying the property value, you can then use a regular expression evaluation tool to test whether the regular expression finds a match in that value.

-Does the host application apply all the regular expressions to the portion of the item body as you expect?
+Does Outlook apply all the regular expressions to the portion of the item body as you expect?

 This section applies to all activation rules that use regular expressions -- particularly those that are applied to the item body, which may be large in size and take longer to evaluate for matches.
-You should be aware that even if the item property that an activation rule depends on has the value you expect, the host application may not be able to evaluate all the regular expressions on the entire value of the item property.
-To provide reasonable performance and to control excessive resource usage by a read add-in, Outlook, Outlook on the web and mobile devices observe the following limits on processing regular expressions in activation rules at run time:
+You should be aware that even if the item property that an activation rule depends on has the value you expect, Outlook may not be able to evaluate all the regular expressions on the entire value of the item property.
+To provide reasonable performance and to control excessive resource usage by a read add-in, Outlook observes the following limits on processing regular expressions in activation rules at run time.

 Number of regular expression matches -- The Outlook rich clients, and Outlook on the web and mobile devices each returns a maximum of 50 regular expression matches.
 These matches are unique, and duplicate matches do not count against this limit.
 Do not assume any order to the returned matches, and do not assume the order in an Outlook rich client is the same as that in Outlook on the web and mobile devices.
 If you expect many matches to regular expressions in your activation rules, and you're missing a match, you may be exceeding this limit.